8 Foods You Should Be Eating Raw

 You already know not to eat raw chicken or eggs (or, at least, you should know).
 But eating these surprising foods raw can give you extra nutritional benefits.

-We bet your mom always told you to eat your broccoli when you were a kid (whose mom didn’t?), but she may not have told you that it’s better to eat it raw than cooked.
-Broccoli contains high amounts of the phytochemical sulforaphane, which helps prevent cancer, heart disease, inflammation, depression, and more harmful health conditions.
-And a 2008 study published in the Journal of Agricultural Food and Chemistry showed that our bodies absorb sulforaphane more quickly when we eat broccoli raw instead of cooked.
+You may have been encouraged to eat your broccoli when you were a kid, but you may not have been told that it’s better to eat it raw than cooked.
+Broccoli contains high amounts of an antioxidant compound called sulforaphane, which may help prevent cancer, type 2 diabetes, heart disease, inflammation, depression, and more harmful health conditions.
+And a study published in 2008 in Journal of Agricultural Food and Chemistry found that our bodies absorb sulforaphane more quickly when we eat broccoli raw instead of cooked.

 What’s more, onions are in the allium family of vegetables, which means they contain antiplatelet agents that can prevent cardiovascular disease.
-A 2012 study found that when raw onions were heated in an oven, those heart-healthy properties completely disappeared in 30 minutes or less, depending on whether the onions were whole, quartered, or crushed.
-Learn the answer to the age-old question: Why do onions make you cry?
+A study published in the Journal of Agricultural and Food Chemistry found that when raw onions were heated in an oven, those heart-healthy properties completely disappeared in 30 minutes or less, depending on whether the onions were whole, quartered, or crushed.

-Among the other unexpected health benefits to using raw garlic: “Studies show that heat inactivates the alliinase enzyme,” registered dietitian nutritionist Nancy Woodbury, MA, MS, RD, LD/N, tells Reader’s Digest.
-“Boiling garlic for 20 minutes completely suppressed antibacterial activity, and only one minute of microwave heat destroyed 100 percent of its cancer-fighting ability.
+Among the other unexpected health benefits to using raw garlic: Research, including a study published in 2019 in Journal of Food Process Engineering, show that heat inactivates the alliinase enzyme.
+Boiling garlic for 20 minutes completely suppressed antibacterial activity, and only one minute of microwave heat destroyed 100 percent of its cancer-fighting ability.
 Crushing garlic and allowing it to sit 10 minutes before heating it partially restored its anticarcinogenic power, but the cooked garlic was still 30 percent less potent than raw garlic.

 Red bell peppers

 This may come as a surprise to some, but yes, you can eat beets raw.
 In fact, they’re actually a bit healthier for you that way.
-Beets contain high levels of fiber, folate (a form of vitamin B9), vitamin C, and manganese—however: “Cooked beets lose 25 percent of their folate and other vitamins and minerals,” says Rebecca Park, a registered nurse in New York City and creator of RemediesForMe.com.
+Beets are packed with healthy nutrients, like five essential vitamins, calcium, iron, potassium, and protein.
+And they contain high levels of fiber and folate (a form of vitamin B9).
+However, “cooked beets lose 25 percent of their folate and other vitamins and minerals,” says Rebecca Park, RN, a registered nurse in New York City and creator of Remedies for Me.
 Try shaving the root veggie onto salads for a pop of color, or create your own raw beet salad with other raw vegetables or citrus fruit.